Ayfri/Kore/README.md

 ## Getting Started

+New on Kore ?
+Read the [Getting Started](https://kore.ayfri.com/docs/getting-started) guide to learn how to create your first datapack.

 You can use the [Kore Template](https://github.com/Ayfri/Kore-Template) to start a new project with Kore.

 Or install the library by hand with Gradle.